maayanbuzaglo/PacmanGame/README.md

 A class that represents a "robot" with a location, orientation and ability to move (at a defined speed).
 It has the option to read a csv file of pacmans (it helps the same function on Game class).

 ## Fruit:
-A department that represents a "target" in a known geographic location (without movement).
+A class that represents a "target" in a known geographic location (without movement).
 It has the option to read a csv file of fruits (it helps the same function on Game class).

 ## Game:
 A class that includes a collection of fruit and a collection of robots, the class has the ability to build from a csv file, and save its information to such a file.